J9rem/yeswiki-extension-groupmanagement/README.md

 #### Configuration

+**Forms**
+To use this extension, it is needed to organize forms before :
+- 1 form containing wanted users' group information (`structures`) which we keep the number.
+- 1 form to create entroes for members.
+The concerned member should have an account link to the entry `member`.
+This could be done with a field `utilisateur_wikini` to put in the form `member`.
+- _create a link between the two forms_ : add into the form `member`, if not already done, a field of type `liste`, `radio` or `checkbox` that is linked to the form `structure`.

+**Extension's usage**

  1. create, as an administrator, a new page
  2. use the `components` button, to add the rights management action `{{groupmanagement}}`
- 3. Save
- 4. Choose the form for which the option should be activated (e.g. a `structures` form) and note its number
- 5. Go to the form containing the members' cards and add, if this is not already the case, a field of type `list`, `radio` or `checkbox` which points to the form `structure`
- 6. It is often desirable that the logged-in person has an account linked to the `member` card.
-This can be guaranteed by the `utilisateur_wikini` field to be placed in the `member` form
- 7. return to the previously created page, as administrator
- 8. click on the toothed wheel of the action (not the one on the website)
+ 3. click on the toothed wheel of the action (not the one on the website)
- 9. choose the `structure` form first, the `member` form second and tick the `bazar` fields that need to be scanned
+ 4. choose the `structures` form first, the `member` form second and tick the `bazar` fields that need to be scanned
- 10. Check the box to give write rights if this is the desired behavior.
+ 5. Check the box to give write rights if this is the desired behavior.
- 11. A suffix will be added to each `structures` card name to give the name of the associated group.
+ 6. A suffix will be added to each `structures` card name to give the name of the associated group.
 This suffix is customizable.
- 12. It is possible to configure a macro group where each administrator of a structure will be added.
+ 7. It is possible to configure a macro group where each administrator of a structure will be added,  **but the name must not contain underscore character**.
- 13. Save and then return
+ 8. Save and then return
- 14. You can now choose a structure and allow potential members to be amdinstrators.
+ 9. You can now choose a structure and allow potential members to be amdministrators.

 The newly created groups can then be used anywhere to set finer read or edit rights.

 **Restriction only for specific structures**:
- - it is possible to activate the option only for specific `strcutures`.
+ - it is possible to activate the option only for specific `structures`.
  - for that:
    1. go to the page `GererConfig` on the wiki
    2. in the part `groupmanagement`, for option `groupmanagement[authorizedParents]`, itype the list of entry's name of concerned `structures`, separated by coma (put `*` to authorized all entries)